Samsung/escargot/docs/Coding_Style_Guide.md

 ## Assertions and nullptr
 ### Basic principle
 * When using a pointer type variable, be sure to add the Assertions statement if you do not want to consider the situation where the value is nullptr, if you do not want to add assertions, be sure to write your defense code.
-* In our strategy, Escargot will be terminated along with an error message when a memory allocation attempt fails.
+* In our strategy, Escargot will be terminated along with an error message when GC memory allocation fails.
-* When not using GC allocators, write an assertion after memory allocation.
+* If you use c-style allocator like malloc/free, you should check allocation fail.
+* While you don't use GC allocator, check before dereferencing with ASSERT or if, depends on the expected behavior what you want to achieve.

 ### Add an assertion in the following situations.
 * If the function argument is a pointer type
 ```cpp